Day Pack Packing Tips

 - Books – a bit of a pain to carry, but if you have an avid reader then it will keep them amused for long periods.
 (Maybe you could look at swapping them for other second-hand books at your destination to keep a fresh reading supply), or consider an e-book reader or Tablet

 - Electronic Games

-- Portable DVD player & favourite movies if going on long car or train journeys
+- Portable electronic device/tablet with a few favourite movies downloaded if going on long car or train journeys

-- Most International route airlines have fantastic onboard entertainment systems in each seat these days which keep kids entertained for hours
+- Most International route airlines have fantastic onboard entertainment systems in each seat which keep kids entertained for hours

 Items to have in your carry-on/day pack:

 - Surprise Toys.
 Pick up a few cheap toys at the dollar store and pull them out only in times of need

 - Water/Juice in a spill-proof cup or bottle.
 Get it ready for take-off.
 This will help your child’s ears.
 You will need to take empty cups or bottles through airport security areas and then fill before boarding the plane

 - Bottle of water – with a sipper top, less mess & easy for younger kids to drink